 Beyond a great product, revenue stream, and marketing plan, you’ll actually need a live streaming setup.
 Broadcasting live video stream does require at least a bit of setup time and investment.
 Today, however, live streaming is easier than ever before.
 Most professional-grade venues have sufficient internet speeds to stream in full HD quality.
 Beyond this, you’ll need a software or hardware encoder and the staff to operate it.
 You can also check out our articles on the best encoding software settings if you’d like to learn more.
 Finally, you’ll need some cameras and the necessary audio equipment to record excellent audio quality.

 This is an extremely rapid overview of the technical needs for live streaming.
 Consult the Dacast blog to learn more about live streaming.
 Our archives include hundreds of topics and tutorials, and we add new material often.

 Selecting a live streaming service provider

-A better alternative are professional, dedicated video streaming platforms such as DaCast.
+A better alternative is professional, dedicated video streaming platforms such as Dacast.
 Platforms like this make it simple to enact security measures, restrict access to live streams, monetize your content, or simply embed streams with only your branding in the video.
-And those are only a few of the features you can access with a professional streaming solution like DaCast.
+And those are only a few of the features you can access with a professional streaming solution like Dacast.

 Streaming product releases can be a great business decision.
 It’s possible to generate buzz and excitement with streaming that just isn’t possible to create with a simple press release or web post.